Professionally Manage the Hotel Guest Experience

 Hello, and thank you for watching VisiHow.
 In this tutorial, we will be discussing the hotel guest experience.
 I've been using the hotel guest experience flow chart to develop a training program that I've been able to successfully use to train my staff more about hotels than just what their job is.
 I wanted to make sure that people working for me understood how to do their job, but also understood how the hotel works, how everyone works together, and how the business of attracting and retaining guests actually happens.
 The guest experience has 5 components.
 The components are the pre-arrival, the arrival, the stay, the departure and the post-stay.
 To begin, we'll be discussing part 1 of 5, which is the pre-arrival.

-- 1The initial point of contact for any one of our guests will probably come from one of the following 4 ways:Telephone, Advertising, the Internet, which may be a company website, a third party booking agent (such as Booking.com, TripAdvisor, Expedia, Hotwire, Priceline or some other similar agency), or social media (such as a Twitter feed, Pinterest, Facebook or any other social media pages that allow guests or potential guests to interact with our property).
-We can also take a guest as a walk-in if someone comes in off the street and asks for information about the hotel.Advertisement
+- 1Telephone, Advertising, the Internet, which may be a company website, a third party booking agent (such as Booking.com, TripAdvisor, Expedia, Hotwire, Priceline or some other similar agency), or social media (such as a Twitter feed, Pinterest, Facebook or any other social media pages that allow guests or potential guests to interact with our property).
+We can also take a guest as a walk-in if someone comes in off the street and asks for information about the hotel.The initial point of contact for any one of our guests will probably come from one of the following 4 ways:Advertisement

-- 2In each of these touch points, the thing that we need to keep in mind is the type of information that we're providing.When we're providing information to a guest or a potential guest, it needs to be an accurate representation of the business and it needs to be very clear.
+- 2When we're providing information to a guest or a potential guest, it needs to be an accurate representation of the business and it needs to be very clear.
 It also needs to be very easy to access, so keep the accessibility in mind when creating the website.
 Sometimes we may run across a hotel website that is not easy to use and maybe we have to dig a little bit too much to find what we're looking for.
-Ideally, information should be readily accessible within a couple of clicks through pages, and it should be very clear to understand.Advertisement
+Ideally, information should be readily accessible within a couple of clicks through pages, and it should be very clear to understand.In each of these touch points, the thing that we need to keep in mind is the type of information that we're providing.Advertisement

 Video: Professionally Manage the Hotel Guest Experience Before Arrival